-In Maryland, there are currently three counties that have 287(g) agreements: Frederick County, Harford County, and Anne Arundel County.
-These agreements are entered unilaterally by either the Sheriff (Frederick and Harford) or the County Executive (Anne Arundel), with almost no buy-in from, or accountability to the community, and little to no transparency of how the program actually operates.
+In Maryland, there are currently three counties that have 287(g) agreements: Frederick County, Harford County, and Cecil County.
+These agreements are entered unilaterally by either the Sheriff (Frederick, Harford and Cecil) or the County Executive, with almost no buy-in from, or accountability to the community, and little to no transparency of how the program actually operates.
 Police officers are supposed to serve and protect the public.
 But in areas with a 287(g) program, they are allowed to racially profile “immigrant-looking” people, and sacrifice the trust of the immigrant community to maintain an ideology that secures second-class status for non-US citizen residents, and entrenches racism and xenophobia against immigrants of color.
 When community members cannot trust law enforcement, crimes go unreported and witnesses do not cooperate in the investigation of crimes.

-The ACLU of Maryland rejects these partnerships because of the toll they take on the community, and the sustained trauma inflicted on immigrant families for being treated like criminals for merely existing in one of these counties.
+The ACLU of Maryland rejects these partnerships because of the toll they take on the community, and the sustained trauma inflicted on immigrant families for being treated like they have done something wrong for merely existing in one of these counties.

 Currently, DHS only negotiates “jail agreements,” which allow local police to act like federal immigration agents within local jails.
 This results in local police questioning individuals in these jails about their immigration status, preparing documents to charge them for immigration violations, and ordering the continued detention of persons thought to be subject to deportation.